 Grilling grass fed beef requires a bit of tweaking, but it can result in a delicious and juicy burger.
 Let’s walk through the entire process of how to grill grass fed beef for burgers that taste just as good (if not better) than grain fed beef!

 So let’s talk about grass fed beef, shall we?
 From a good-for-you standpoint, grass fed beef has several health benefits over conventionally-raised and processed beef.

-Grass fed beef is lower in total fat (especially saturated fat) and higher in beta carotene, vitamin E, B-vitamins (thiamin and riboflavin) and higher in Omega 3 fatty acids.*
+Grass fed beef is lower in total fat (especially saturated fat) and higher in beta carotene, vitamin E, B-vitamins (thiamin and riboflavin) and higher in Omega 3 fatty acids.

 I was also informed that grass fed beef dries out because of the lower intramuscular fat content.
 And I will say, some of those rumors are true.
 The flavor is a little different.
 Overcooking grass fed beef will dry it out.
-But here’s what I didn’t expect……
+But here’s what I didn’t expect.

 I LOVED the flavor.

 Follow the directions and tips in this recipe, and your meat will turn out great.
 It’s not dry, not chewy, just moist, tender, beefy beef.
 That’s how I would describe the flavor.
 Beefy beef.
 It tastes like there is just a higher concentration of that beef flavor in each bite.
 It’s almost borderline bison flavor, if you’ve ever had it.